thu-hoai/technical-notes/nand-2-tetris/README.md

 ## Hardware Description Language (HDL)

-__HDL is functional/ declarative language__: a formalism for defining chips; objects whose interfaces consist of input and output pins what carry binary signals, and whose implementations are connected arrangements of other, lower-level, chips.
+__HDL (not a programming language) is functional/ declarative language__: a formalism for defining chips; objects whose interfaces consist of input and output pins what carry binary signals, and whose implementations are connected arrangements of other, lower-level, chips.

 - __Design: from requirements to interface__

 ![Requirement](build-gates.PNG)

 Idea:
 - - out=1 when: (a AND NOT(B)) OR (b AND NOT(a))
 - - Find possible diagrams.
 For example:

 ![gate diagram](gate-diagram.PNG)
 - Design: from gate diagrams to HDL